0xwink/doc-winkalc/src/future.md

 ## Running this program online?

-It's in the plan, but I haven't checked if Vercel supports this dynamic functionality at the free tier.
+It's in the plan, but I haven't checked if Render supports this dynamic functionality at the free tier.
 There's surely some front-end JS and networking stuff to learn on the way towards it.

 ## Organize the APIs into a library